 If you are a regular user of marijuana, your anesthesiologist will generally need larger doses of anesthesia to achieve the right level of sedation.

-If you do not tell your doctor how much marijuana you use, they might underestimate how much anesthesia you need for a certain procedure for you to go to sleep.
+If you do not tell your doctor how much marijuana you use, they might underestimate how much anesthesia you need for a particular procedure for you to go to sleep.

 Increased Risk of Complications

-For instance, compared to nonusers, a regular marijuana user (daily or weekly) might need over three times more propofol.
+For instance, a regular marijuana user (daily or weekly) might need over three times more propofol than non-users.

 This is needed to achieve the right amount of sedation for endoscopies.
-This is quite a huge increase in dose, and your doctor will want to be prepared to apply it.
+This is quite a massive increase in dose, and your doctor will want to be prepared to apply it.

 The higher anesthesia dose required for a regular marijuana user can lead to multiple risks and complications.

-This can result in a decrease in your blood pressure, and sometimes it will delay your awakening from anesthesia.
+This can decrease your blood pressure and sometimes delay your awakening from anesthesia.

 Inhaled marijuana can affect your lungs and increase your phlegm, coughing, wheezing, and other respiratory illnesses.